07 Oct The Best Grass for Low Maintenance in the Carolinas

 - Is bluegrass billbug resistant and fends off other insects well,

-- Has a rapid growth rate that recovers from damage quickly,
+- Has a rapid growth rate that recovers from damage quickly, and

 - Is cold hardy, allowing it to survive in colder temperatures throughout the transition zone.